SergioWatanabe/-ATP-Prediction-Engine-Alpha-Decay-Market-Regime-Analysis/README.md

 A temporal analysis of the backtest (2015–2024) reveals a significant Regime Shift.
 As machine learning techniques became democratized circa 2018–2020, "Sharp" market efficiency increased, pricing out standard temporal features.

+Simulations assumptions:
+-  Flat 1-unit betting strategy
+-  No liquidity constraints
+-  Uses historical odds without slippage
+-  Does not account for bookmaker limits or account restrictions

 **1. The Historical Era (2015–2018)**